makukha/questionary-cli/README.md

 ╭─ Options ────────────────────────────────────────────────────────────────────────╮
-│ *  --prompt       -p  TEXT  Prompt text to be displayed. [required]              │ │ *  --key,--as     -k  TEXT  Question key to be used in output. [required]        │ │    --default      -d        Default value if no text is entered.                 │ │                             [default: False]                                     │ │    --instruction  -i  TEXT  Instruction displayed to the user. [default: ""]     │
+│ *  --prompt       -p  TEXT  Prompt text to be displayed. [required]              │ │    --key,--as     -k  TEXT  Question key to be used in output.                   │ │    --default      -d        Default value if no text is entered.                 │ │                             [default: False]                                     │ │    --instruction  -i  TEXT  Instruction displayed to the user. [default: ""]     │